- External HDDs are an excellent way of expanding the memory of your PC or laptop.

 - Wait until scan and repair process is finished.

-- After CHKDSK process, restart your PC afterwards.
+- After the CHKDSK process, restart your PC afterward.

 - In the Windows Update window, check for updates and install the available updates.